 Phenylketonuria (PKU)

-SYNB1353 is a novel orally-administered, non-systemically absorbed drug candidate designed to consume methionine in the gastrointestinal tract thereby lowering homocysteine levels in patients with homocystinuria (HCU).
+SYNB1353 is a novel orally-administered, non-systemically absorbed drug candidate designed to consume methionine in the gastrointestinal tract thereby lowering homocysteine levels in patients with classical homocystinuria (HCU).
 HCU is an inherited disorder characterized by high levels of homocysteine and risks including thromboembolism, lens dislocation, skeletal abnormalities, developmental delay, and intellectual disability.
 Treatment options for HCU are currently limited due to safety, efficacy, and tolerability.
 Synlogic holds worldwide development and commercialization rights to SYNB1353, which is designed to consume methionine, a precursor to homocysteine, in the GI tract.
 The goal of treatment in HCU is to lower and control levels of total homocysteine (tHcy).
-SYNB1353was granted Fast Track and Orphan Drug Designation by the FDA and is the first drug candidate developed through a research collaboration between Synlogic and Ginkgo Bioworks and the first investigational medicine developed on Ginkgo’s platform to enter the clinic.
-SYNB1353 has achieved proof of mechanism in a Phase 1 study using a dietary model of homocystinuria in healthy volunteers.
+SYNB1353 was granted Fast Track and Orphan Drug Designation by the FDA and is the first drug candidate developed through a research collaboration between Synlogic and Ginkgo Bioworks and the first investigational medicine developed on Ginkgo’s platform to enter the clinic.
+SYNB1353 has achieved proof of mechanism in a Phase 1 study using a dietary model of classical homocystinuria in healthy volunteers.

 Enteric Hyperoxaluria

 Enteric hyperoxaluria is a chronic, progressive disease characterized by high levels of urinary oxalate, the leading cause of recurrent kidney stones.
 Oxalate crystals can damage kidneys, potentially leading to damage that can include nephrocalcinosis, chronic kidney disease (CKD) and end-stage renal disease (ESRD).
 Enteric hyperoxaluria often occurs as a result of a primary insult to the bowel, such as inflammatory bowel disease or short bowel syndrome, or as a result of surgical procedures such as Roux-en-Y bariatric weight-loss surgery.
 There are currently no FDA approved treatment options.
-SYNB88802 is a drug candidate designed to consume dietary oxalate throughout the GI tract.
+SYNB8802 is a drug candidate designed to consume dietary oxalate throughout the GI tract.
 SYNB8802 has demonstrated proof of concept through positive and clinically significant lowering of urinary oxalate in a Phase 1b study in patients with a history of gastric bypass surgery.

 Gout